Román Ongpin: Death and legacy

 Ongpin died on December 10, 1912, due to heart ailment.
 Before his death, he requested his family to dress his remains in a barong tagalog.
 He was interred at the North Cemetery of Manila.

-The street Calle Sacristia in Manila was renamed as Ongpin Street on September 17, 1915 and a monument of Ongpin was built near the Binondo Church and the Plaza de Binondo (now Plaza San Lorenzo Ruiz).
+The street Calle Sacristia in Manila was renamed as Ongpin Street on September 17, 1915 and a monument of Ramon T. Ongpin was built near the Binondo Church Quintin Paredes corner Ongpin Streets and the Plaza de Binondo (now Plaza San Lorenzo Ruiz).